 Kids Soprano Hawaiian Starter Pack Ukulele

 This cute little uke and is ideal for the beginner with loads of enthusiasm for getting playing.
-This comes as a starter pack and for those wanting there kids to have some additional plectrums and strings it’s perfect.
+This comes as a starter pack and for those wanting their kids to have some additional plectrums and strings, it’s perfect.

 The fretboard is hardwood and neck is maple, so the sound should be sweet with a dreadnought shape to assist with volume.